 What kind of service is available?

 Your television service options depend in part on where you live, and in part on the TV and other services you use.
 You can often find out what services are available in your area by checking with your local government office or local library.
 Here are some key points to consider if you seek broadcast, cable, or satellite service in your area:

-- Local service: If you plan to watch only over-the-air broadcast channels, you may not need a subscription service.
-To get free over-the-air channels, you only may need a digital television or a converter box that receives digital signals, and an antennae.
+If you plan to watch only over-the-air broadcast channels, you may not need a subscription service.
+To get free, over-the-air channels, you may only need a digital television or a converter box that receives digital signals, and an antenna.
 In 2009 the major TV stations began broadcasting only digital signals, dropping older analog TV signals.
-For more information, visit www.DTV.gov.

-- Internet TV: Depending on what you watch, you may find that you do not need a subscription television service, and may prefer to access on-demand TV, movies, music and other services by attaching to your TV an internet-connected computer, where you can access a wide range of websites.
+Depending on what you watch, you may find that you do not need a subscription television service, and may prefer to access on-demand TV, movies, music, and other services by attaching to your TV an internet-connected computer, where you can access a wide range of websites.

 How do I know if I’m getting a good deal?

 While you identify the type of television service you want, it is just as important to evaluate the cost.
 Here are some tips to protect yourself from deceptive or misleading offers:

 Take time to research the companies that offer service in your area.
 Both cable and satellite providers may use a third-party seller of service.
 You may check the Better Business Bureau for a company’s reputation.